 Dr Crawford: advisor: AstraZeneca, Dova, Merck, Pfizer; data safety and monitoring board: Beyond Spring, Celgene, G1 Therapeutics, Janssen, Merrimack, Mylan, Roche; principal investigator/institutional research funding: Amgen, AstraZeneca, Bayer, Genentech.

 The Planning Committee for this activity included Ruth Cohen of Continuing Education Alliance; Lyerka Miller, PhD, CHCP, Maria DelCegno, and Melanie Spurgeon of Miller Medical Communications, LLC; and Mark Christiansen, PhD, PA-C, of the University of the Pacific.
-The members of the Planning Committee have no significant relationships to disclose.
+The members of the Planning Committee have no relevant relationships to disclose.

 Participants wishing to earn CE/CME credit must: